x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/fix-issues-with-printers-scanners-and-lob-applications-that-send-email-using-off.md

 ### Error: Authentication unsuccessful

-If you are getting one of the following erros-
+If you are getting one of the following errors:

 535 5.7.3 Authentication unsuccessful
 5.7.57 Client not authenticated to send mail